ApplianceFaults

 What does F06 mean on a Hotpoint washing machine?+

-F06 usually means the washer cannot confirm that the door is locked securely.
-If it repeats after one safe retry, treat it as a persistent fault.
+Hotpoint F06 usually means the washer cannot confirm that the door is locked securely enough to start or continue the programme.